Santa Clarita Guide Home Page Valencia Town Center Bridgeport Marketplace SCV Golf

 Spend Time with the Animals

 SoCal's wonderful weather makes an ideal location for some of the largest animal sanctuaries in the nation.
-Many opportunites to get up close to both wild and companion animals are within Santa Clarita.
-Others listed as "Outside Santa Clarita" are within about an hour's drive.
-(Use our MAP IT! feature for driving time and directions.)
+Many opportunities to get up close to both wild and companion animals are within Santa Clarita and Los Angeles County.
+We include map links with directions.

 Please note that while many of these rescues and sanctuaries do not charge an admission, most are run by volunteers with very little funding--if any.
 They all appreciate your donations, and many seek volunteers to love and work with the animals.
 Also, many are located at personal residences, so please call ahead as requested.